Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Discussion

 \section{Discussion}

-Combining acoustic recordings and point count data in two integrated models (AC and ACV) via a joint likelihood approach consistently led to accurate and precise estimates of abundance across 48 simulation scenarios.
-The simulation study incorporated a wide-range of realistic scenarios that vary in the ease of detecting the target species, the abundance of the species, and the number of acoustic and point count sites.
-The results show settings where multiple data types combined through our proposed joint models yield improved inference over settings where only one data source is used for estimation.
-These results are consistent with several recent studies that demonstrate the advantage of leveraging multiple data types for estimating population demographics \citep{Saunders2018} and species distributions \citep{Pacifici2019}.
+Combining acoustic recording and point count data in an integrated modeling framework consistently led to accurate and precise estimates of abundance across 48 simulation scenarios.
+Our simulation study incorporated a wide-range of realistic scenarios varying in the ease of target species detection, abundance, and number of acoustic and point count sites.
+Combining the two data types within an integrated model yielded improved parameter accuracy and precision over analysis of a single data source.
+These results are consistent with several recent studies that demonstrate the advantage of leveraging multiple data types for estimating species distributions \citep{Miller2019}.

-Despite the general improvement in accuracy, precision, and convergence when integrating both data types, there are situations when reasonable estimates are obtained using a single data source.
-For example, the 95\% CI of the estimated abundance ($\lambda$) for Model AV, which uses only acoustic data, always contained the true parameter value (Figure~\ref{fig:basicSimulations}), suggesting that abundance can be estimated reasonably well with only acoustic data.
-However, when abundance is large the model may fail to converge when most sites are occupied, a known problem when attempting to estimate abundance from occupancy data \citep{royleNichols2003}.
-Interestingly, Model AV provided nearly identical estimates for the covariate effect on abundance when considering abundance as a function of a spatially varying covariate (Supplemental Figure 2).
-Thus, we consider Model AV a reasonable method for estimating abundance when abundance is expected to be low (e.g., $\lambda < 2$) or when inference focuses primarily on assessing the effect of covariates on abundance.
-Further, acoustic recordings can serve as an important tool for detecting rare and difficult to observe species \citep{Burivalova2019}, as they can be placed in locations where traditional methods are not feasible \citep{Ducrettet2020} and set to record for long periods of time, thereby increasing detection probabilities.
-These studies, together with our finding that the acoustic model can provide accurate and fairly precise estimates of abundance for species at relatively low abundances, suggest that acoustic recordings can serve as an efficient, cost-effective monitoring tool for assessing population sizes and dynamics of rare species.
+Despite the general improvement in accuracy, precision, and convergence when integrating acoustic recording and point count data, there are situations when reasonable estimates can be obtained using a single data source.
+For example, the median 95\% CI of the abundance intercept ($\beta_0$) for Model AV across all 48 simulation scenarios always contained the true parameter value, suggesting abundance can be estimated reasonably well with only acoustic data (provided a subset of the data are manually verified).
+However, when abundance is large (e.g., three birds per site) the model may fail to converge when most sites are occupied, as there is less information to separate true positive detections from false positives.
+Interestingly, Model AV provided nearly identical estimates for the covariate effect on abundance compared to the integrated models (Supplemental Information S1: Figure S2).
+Thus, we consider Model AV a reasonable method for estimating abundance when abundance is low or when inference focuses on assessing covariate effects on abundance.